Gunman who killed 5 in Louisville bought rifle legally

 “There are no words to adequately describe the sadness and devastation that our Old National family is experiencing as we grieve the tragic loss of our team members and pray for the recovery of all those who were injured,” Old National Bank CEO Jim Ryan said in a statement.

-Nine people were taken to UofL Health for treatment.
-Five of those patients sustained gunshot wounds, the hospital said Tuesday, and four have been discharged.
+One of the officers, 26-year-old Nickolas Wilt, who was taken to the hospital after being shot in the head remains in critical condition, according to Jason Smith, chief medical officer of UofL Health.
+Wilt had recently been sworn in, and had only been on the job for 10 days.

-One of the officers, 26-year-old Nickolas Wilt, who was taken to the hospital after being shot in the head, remains in critical condition, Jason Smith, chief medical officer of UofL Health said.
-Wilt had just recently been sworn in, and had only been on the job for days.
+Another officer, Cory Galloway, was grazed by a bullet.
+It was Galloway who ultimately killed the shooter within nine minutes of the 911 call.
+A third officer was also injured in the response, but not from a gunshot wound, according to police.

-Smith said the hospital used 170 units of blood to treat victims, some of which was provided by the American Red Cross as the need “far outstrips hospital capacity.”
+Smith said the hospital used 170 units of blood to treat victims.
+Some of that blood was provided by the American Red Cross as the post-shooting need “far outstrips hospital capacity.”

 Caring for the victims themselves, though, is something healthcare workers have done before, Smith said.